alttch/eva3/doc/lm/ext.rst

 E.g. when extension **audio** is loaded with ID **a1**, its function **play** is available as **a1_play**.
-This allows you to load one extension multiple times and have a different functionality accroding to specified configuration without a need to configure module/class params in macros.
+This allows you to load one extension multiple times and have different functionality according to specified configuration without need to configure module/class params in macros.

 If you want to make a short alias for extension function, use :ref:`alias<m_alias>` (e.g. in *xc/lm/common.py*):